Amid the Capitol riot, Facebook faced its own insurrection

-WASHINGTON (AP) — As supporters of Donald Trump stormed the U.S. Capitol on Jan.
-6th, battling police and forcing lawmakers into hiding, an insurrection of a different kind was taking place inside the world’s largest social media company.
+As supporters of Donald Trump stormed the U.S. Capitol on Jan.
+6, battling police and forcing lawmakers into hiding, an insurrection of a different kind was taking place inside the world’s largest social media company.

 It’s a question that still hangs over the company today, as Congress and regulators investigate Facebook’s part in the Jan.
 6 riots.